authelia/authelia/docs/security/measures.md

 If you are running fail2ban, adding a filter and jail for Authelia can reduce load on the application / web server.
 Fail2ban will ban IPs exceeding a threshold of repeated failed logins at the firewall level of your host.

-If you are using docker, the Authelia log file location has to be mounted from the host system to the container for fail2ban to access it.
+If you are using Docker, the Authelia log file location has to be mounted from the host system to the container for fail2ban to access it.

 Create a configuration file in the `filter.d` folder with the content below.
 In Debian-based systems the folder is typically located at `/etc/fail2ban/filter.d`.